 Mainly, the very little that the Spanish population knows about the sea and its species.
 We are almost completely surrounded by sea, and yet very few people know that our waters are full of species such as the loggerhead turtle or the common whale (the second largest animal in the world!), or extensive grasslands of marine plants that are only found in the Mediterranean Sea.

-- Expanding people’s knowledge have about the sea.
+- Expand the knowledge that people have about the sea.

 Sources of funding

 Public funds, European funds, own funds and private funds.

 That we learn to enjoy and the sea in a sustainable way.

 - Promoting a responsible fish consumption –if it’s possible, from a local origin or a small-scale fishery.